couchbase-examples/ottomanjs-quickstart/readme.md

 ## Similar Quickstart Repos

-If you are looking for a quickstart using NodeJs, you can find it in this [repo](https://github.com/couchbase-examples/nodejs-quickstart.git)
+If you are looking for a quickstart using Node.js, you can find it in this [repo](https://github.com/couchbase-examples/nodejs-quickstart.git)

-If you are looking for a quickstart using Typescript, you can find it in this [repo](https://github.com/couchbase-examples/typescript-quickstart.git)
+If you are looking for a quickstart using TypeScript, you can find it in this [repo](https://github.com/couchbase-examples/typescript-quickstart.git)

-If you are looking for a quickstart using NextJs, you can find it in this [repo](https://github.com/couchbase-examples/nextjs-capella-quickstart.git)
+If you are looking for a quickstart using Next.js, you can find it in this [repo](https://github.com/couchbase-examples/nextjs-capella-quickstart.git)

 ## App Setup